piotrsoczewka/Essential_Genes/README.md

 The model evaluation is not encouraging, but it is still interesting that the R2 score, despite being very low, is above 0.
 One would expect that gene length, chromosome localization and bases contents are independent features, but here I show that there is a weak relationship between them.
 Another interesting finding is that median absolute error is much lover than root mean square error.
 This means that for some genes model performs much better, having a mistake below 568 bases for 50% of the genes, while for the whole dataset the average error is 1070 bases.

 The GridSearchCV() function, in each cross_validate() split, always selected 3 as the optimal degree.
 I still want to see how model performs for other degrees.
-I create a loop in which a desired number of degrees will be tested and later metrics (R2 score, root mean square error, median absolute error)  will be shown for each degree.
+I create a loop in which a desired number of degrees will be tested and evaluation metrics (R2 score, root mean square error, median absolute error)  will be shown for each degree.
 A single cross-validation will be performed since we want metrics for each degree.
 Because data sets are splited the same way during each round of cross-validation, degrees will be tested on the same datasets.
 Below I present results of evaluations of model with various polynomial degrees.

 <img src="images/regression_evaluation.png" width="400" height="800">

-The chart shows that 3 indeed seems to be optimal degree - not only R2 score is the highers, the erros for other metrics are the lowest.
+The chart shows that 3 indeed seems to be optimal degree - not only R2 score is the highest, the errors for other metrics are the lowest.

-I played a bit with higher degrees, however above the 4th model become very unstable (huge standard deviations) and difference between 1sth and 4th degrees are not visible on the chart, so I leave charts up to the 4th degree only.
+I played a bit with higher degrees, however above the 4th degree the model becomes very unstable (huge standard deviations) and difference between 1sth and 4th degrees are not visible on the chart, so I leave charts up to the 4th degree only.

-The fact that models performance changes depending on the polynomial degree means that gene lenghts predictions are not completely random, yet poor evaluation metrics indicate no practical application for this model.
+The fact that models performance changes depending on the polynomial degree means that gene lengths predictions are not completely random, yet poor evaluation metrics indicate no practical application for this model.

 ### Classification model